liebki/MMOGA-Product-Scraper/README.md

 Because of this there is a LightProduct (QuickSearch) and a Product (DeeperSearch).

 ```
+//Get the number of pages a query produces
+int QueryPagenumber = MmogaScraper.PagenumberSearch("what I got");

+//Get a list of products, faster but with fewer data/details
 List<LightProduct> LighProductList = MmogaScraper.QuickSearch("what you want");

+//Get all the data, using the slower search
 List<Product> ProductList = MmogaScraper.DeeperSearch("what you need");
 ```